Q. How do I get an ID Card?

 For teams from Quebec they are in transition and some may have hard cards similar to the EODSA Card and some might have the old soft cards.

 Q. Who is supposed to check the ID cards?

 A. A game official (referee or an AR) is supposed to check the ID Cards against the game sheet.
 If they do not it is important to let the league know.

 Q. Who is supposed to check the roster?

-A. New in 2011 the printed game sheets will only have player showing that are officially registered to that team.
+A. Printed game sheets will only have player showing that are officially registered to that team.
 Any handwritten names will automatically be verified by Office staff.
 There should be play up permits or TRPs with handwritten names.

 If there are still concerns with the opposing teams roster it should be reported immediately to the game official who should document it on the gamesheet.

 Q. What if the players don't have their ID Card at the start of the game?

 A. If a player can go and get their card and have it in time to show the game official at half time that is acceptable.
 However, if a player plays and does not provide the card to the official by the end of half time they will be considered ineligible and consequences will apply

 Q. Who is supposed cross off players who do not show up?